e-hengirmen/Huffman-Coding/README.md

 ```
     ./extract {{filename}}
 ```
-* If you want to check size of a file use the commands below
+* If you want to check size of a file use the command below
 ```
     ./check_size {{filename}}
 ```